tuvus/iowa-systems/README.md

 * Clicking and dragging the circle on the slider above the arrow buttons will controll zooming the camera.

 #### Controlling the Simulation Speed
 To change the simulation speed you can either click the three buttons in the top left corner or use their hotkeys.
+If the simulation cannot handle the desired speed within it's refresh rate it will display the actuall simulation update rate.
+If the simulation update rate is too low consider lowering your desired frames per seccond or increasing the simulation speed.
 * The "II" button pauses the simulation.
 Alternatively press the "/" key.
 * The "<" button slows the simulation by one step.
 Alternatively press the "," key.
 * The ">" button speeds up the simulation by one step.
 Alternatively press the "." key.